Level set (data structures)

-In computer science a level set data structure is designed to represent discretely sampled dynamic level sets functions.
+In computer science, a level set is a data structure designed to represent discretely sampled dynamic level sets of functions.

 A common use of this form of data structure is in efficient image rendering.
 The underlying method constructs a signed distance field that extends from the boundary, and can be used to solve the motion of the boundary in this field.

 Chronological developments

 The powerful level-set method is due to Osher and Sethian 1988.
 However, the straightforward implementation via a dense d-dimensional array of values, results in both time and storage complexity of $O(n^d)$, where $n$ is the cross sectional resolution of the spatial extents of the domain and $d$ is the number of spatial dimensions of the domain.

 Narrow band

 The narrow band level set method, introduced in 1995 by Adalsteinsson and Sethian, restricted most computations to a thin band of active voxels immediately surrounding the interface, thus reducing the time complexity in three dimensions to $O(n^2)$ for most operations.
 Periodic updates of the narrowband structure, to rebuild the list of active voxels, were required which entailed an $O(n^3)$ operation in which voxels over the entire volume were accessed.
 The storage complexity for this narrowband scheme was still $O(n^3).$ Differential constructions over the narrow band domain edge require careful interpolation and domain alteration schemes to stabilise the solution.